klightspeed/EliteDangerousRegionMap/README.md

-# RegionMap.py

-The primary function of the main script `RegionMap.py` is to take a set of coordinates and determine which Elite Dangerous codex region they are in.
+The primary function of these scripts and classes is to take a set of coordinates and determine which Elite Dangerous codex region they are in.

-This is wrapped by a `main()` which takes a system name as a command-line argument, which is looked up using EDSM, and its region and the region of its boxel (if different) are output.
+Each implementation has a `main()` entrypoint which takes one or more system names as command-line arguments, which are looked up using EDSM, and their region and the region of their boxel (if different) are output.

+Each implements a `findRegion(x, y, z)` function / method, and a `findRegionsForSystems(sysname)` function / method.

+## Functions

+`findRegion(x, y, z)`

+This takes a set of coordinates and determine which Elite Dangerous codex region they are in.

+`findRegionsForSystems(sysname)`

+This takes a system name, looks it up on EDSM, and returns details on which region each of the returned systems is in.

+## Implementations
+### Python

+The functions are implemented in `RegionMap.py`

+### C#

+The methods are implemented in the `EliteDangerousRegionMap.RegionMap` static class in `RegionMap.cs`

+### Javascript

+The functions are exported by the `RegionMap.js` CommonJS module

 # Background